Biography

 - Research Fellowship, New England Regional Fellowship Consortium

-- Gerda Lerner Women’s History Fund, University of Wisconsin-Madison
+- Gerda Lerner Women’s History Fund, UW-Madison

 - Sara Norton Grant for Research in American History, University of Cambridge